 Lake Tahoe AleWorX supports local restaurants through ‘Pay it Forward’ plan

 SOUTH LAKE TAHOE, Calif. — 2020 has been a rough year.
 Fortunately, the South Lake Tahoe community has stepped up to support each other and businesses.
-Whether it’s shopping, local contests, giveaways and community food drives — Tahoe has supported Tahoe in many ways this year.
+Whether it’s shopping, local contests, giveaways and community food drives — Tahoe has supported Tahoe in many ways.

-Lake Tahoe AleWorX has created an initiative to support the community this holiday season.
+Lake Tahoe AleWorX has created an initiative to support the local restaurants this holiday season.

 AleWorX owner Luca Genasci created a recurring Facebook Event Page that will be a landing spot for daily stories and posts from the community supporting each other through an initiative meant to support local restaurants while addressing hunger in the community.